UStAEnts/uems-hub/README.md

 # To manually update the submodules to a newer version run this.
 It will download the new versions and pin the repository at that version
 $ git submodule update --remote

+# If the submodule folders (e.g. uems-evnet-micro-dionysus) are blank then run
+$ git submodule update --init

 # Build endpoint, follow any specific compilation instructions in the git repository if relevant
 $ cd endpoint
 $ npm i -D